If you have a question that we have not answered for you, please contact us for more information.

 As per the guidelines set by GAC Corporate HQ and the GCA Management, GCA is a cost-recovery centre of GAC.

-While there is no cost to participants directly, companies pay a course fee for each course position filled.
+While there is no direct cost to participants, companies pay a course fee for each course position filled.

-These contributions/investments take into account the prevailing market conditions of each relevant country concerned.
-That stated intention of GCA is to ensure that all costs are extremely competitive with commercial learning providers, promoting maximum participation rates in our Corporate Academy, irrespective of geographical and financial boundaries.
+These contributions/investments take into account the prevailing market conditions of each relevant country.
+GCA's stated intention is to ensure that all costs are extremely competitive with commercial learning providers, promoting maximum participation rates in our Corporate Academy irrespective of geographical and financial boundaries.

 How are places allocated?

-GCA courses are in high demand and as such, places are allocated on a first-come first-serve basis.
-If you are interested in attending a particular course, please contact your local GCA Liaison Officer (GLOs) or contact GCA directly.
+GCA courses are in high demand, so places are allocated on a first-come, first-serve basis.
+If you are interested in attending a particular course, please contact your local GCA Liaison Officer (GLOs) or GCA directly.
 A nomination file with mandatory information is sent to GCA.
-Please consult your GLO for local approvals process.
+Please consult your GLO regarding the local approval process.

-Do I need to physically visit the Academy?
+Do I need to visit the Academy physically?

-The majority of GCA courses are conducted through our state-of-the-art e-Learning management system GAClearn, bringing people together from all across the GAC World to participate in a wide range of courses.
+The majority of GCA courses are conducted through our state-of-the-art learning management system, GAClearn, which brings people together from all across the GAC World to participate in a wide range of courses.

-However, a number of our courses are conducted in a workshop-format and are offered in regional centres or in-country.
-Please check our website for full course descriptions and updated quarterly schedules.
+However, a number of our courses are conducted in a workshop format and are offered in regional centres or in-country.
+Please check our website for full course descriptions and updated schedules.

 Why are our courses conducted online?